MattiaSala/library-management-system/README.md

   - Add new books to the collection
   - Edit book details
   - Delete books from the system
-- **Role-based access**: User roles are handled through JWT tokens to define what actions are permissible.
+- **Role-based access**: User roles are handled to define what actions are permissible.

 ## Technologies Used